-Thailand Masters: Kiran George, Ashmita Chaliha, Ishaan-Tanisha, Sikki-Rohan lose in round of 16
+Thailand Masters: Sai Praneeth sole India in QFs; Kiran George, Ashmita Chaliha lose thrillers

 In the mixed doubles round of 16, India’s Tanisha Crasto and Ishaan Bhatnagar lost 19-21, 16-21 to the Indonesian pair of Marsheilla Gischa Islami and Akbar Bintang Cahyono.

-Bhatnagar will team up later on Thursday with Sai Pratheek to take on Thailand’s Tanadon Punpanich and Wachirawit Sothon in the men’s doubles round of 16.
+Bhatnaga teamed up with Sai Pratheek to take on Thailand’s Tanadon Punpanich and Wachirawit Sothon in the men’s doubles round of 16.
+In following the trend in Indian matches this week, they went down in a thriller 21-14 18-21 26-24.
+The Indian duo saved five match points from 15-20 down, they had a couple of match points themselves too but the Thai pair converted their 8th opportunity.

 N Sikki Reddy and Rohan Kapoor also lost their mixed doubles round of 16 match.
 They went down 11-21, 10-21 to Chinese sixth seeds Huang Dongping and Feng Yanzhe.